RUB-NDS/PRET/README.md

 `--load filename` reads and executes PRET commands from a text file.
 This is usefull for automation.
 Command files can also be invoked later within a PRET session via the `load` command.

 `--log filename` writes a copy of the raw PS/PJL/PCL datastream sent to the printer into a file.
-This can be useful to build a malicious print job to be deployed to another printer not directly reachable via port 9100/tcp.
+This can be useful to build a malicious print job to be deployed on another printer not directly reachable.
 For example, the file can be printed from USB drive.

 ### Generic Commands